 Freeriding on the Arlberg mountain: 200 km of freeride opportunities

-The ski resort in St Anton, which is known as the “cradle of alpine skiing” but also as the Alps’ party hotspot, offers a perfect terrain for freeride skiers.
+The ski resort in St Anton, which is known as the “cradle of alpine skiing” but additionally as the Alps’ party hotspot, offers the perfect terrain for freeride skiers.
 Numerous off-piste descents can be found on the Valluga (2811 m), the Kapall (2330 m), the Rendl (2030 m), the Galzig (2185 m) and the Gampen (1850 m) mountains.
 The Arlberg’s deeply snow-covered hillsides attract more and more freeride enthusiasts from all over the world.
 First-timers and beginners can find what they’re looking for in one of the many ski schools in St Anton.
-Indeed, there is no other ski resort in Austria that offers that many guided freeride tours for beginners.
+Indeed, there is no other ski resort in Austria that offers as many guided freeride tours for beginners.

-Freeriding in Zillertal: beginner-friendly off-piste descents in the heart of Tyrol
+Freeriding in Zillertal: Beginner-friendly off-piste descents in the heart of Tyrol

 Freeriding in Fieberbrunn: powder snow skiing where real pros compete

 The ski resort Fieberbrunn is located in eastern Tyrol, close to the border of the Austrian federal state of Salzburg.
 Fieberbrunn is part of the extensive ski area Skicircus Saalbach Hinterglemm.
-A few years ago, the resort was chosen to become a fixed stop on the Freeride World Tour, making Fieberbrunn even more popular with freeride skiers.
+A few years ago, the resort was selected to become a fixed stop on the Freeride World Tour, making Fieberbrunn even more popular with freeride skiers.
 Every year, the world’s best freeride skiers compete against one another on the Wildseeloder mountain (2119 m) in Fieberbrunn.

 CheckYeti Tip: In Fieberbrunn, the safety of freeride skiers is one of the resort’s top priorities.
-There are several avalanche transceiver checkpoints at which the equipment’s functionality can be checked.
+There are several avalanche transceiver checkpoints where the equipment’s functionality can be checked.
 At the valley station of the Streuböden cable car, freeride skiers can access information from the avalanche warning system LO.LA and get maps of the resort at the information point.

-Freeriding in Montafon: alpine ski fun in Vorarlberg
+Freeriding in Montafon: Alpine ski fun in Vorarlberg

 Montafon is a 39 km-long valley in the south of the Austrian federal state of Vorarlberg.
 It lies at the heart of the Verwall Alps, the Rätikon mountain range and the Silvretta Alps.
 As the Montafon valley is surrounded by numerous summits over 3000 m in height, it not only offers magical and breathtaking views but also perfect conditions for freeriding.

 CheckYeti Tip: The necessary ski equipment can be booked in conjunction with a freeride course for kids or teens.
-The equipment can be adapted to participants’ individuals’ height and weight by experts and is always competently serviced.
+The equipment can be adapted to the individuals’ height and weight by experts and is always competently serviced.

-Freeriding in Gasteinertal: diverse terrains in the midst of the High Tauern
+Freeriding in Gasteinertal: Diverse terrains in the midst of the High Tauern

 Whether I’m describing a beautiful ski area or telling you all about the right skiing techniques, writing articles always makes me want to leave for a new adventure, and I hope reading them has the same effect on you!